proj-linux/vagrant-saltstack-docker-sample/README.md

 * http://192.168.3.100/ - master
 * http://192.168.3.101/ - minion

-To dive inside the VMs:
+To dive inside the VMs (note, master has no docker):

 ```sh-session
 $ vagrant ssh # (master is implied as primary vm)